 March 14, 2019

-LANSING, Mich. – Businesses that are new to exporting or looking into entering new foreign markets will benefit from attending one of three "Legal Essentials to Exporting" seminars.
+LANSING, Mich. – Businesses that are new to exporting or looking into entering new foreign markets will benefit from attending one of two "Legal Essentials to Exporting" seminars.
 Attending "Legal Essentials" will help businesses in identifying legal issues that should be addressed prior to pursuing export opportunities.

 Below is a list of live training events for 2019: